Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/modify-remove-access-shareport-tfs.md

         > [!NOTE]
         > Any changes that you make to the access settings for the web application
-        > might have a significant impact on the team projects and team project
+        > might have a significant impact on the projects and project
         > collections that use this SharePoint web application.
 On the
         > **Dependents** tab, you can review the list of
         > collections and projects that use this web application.
 You should